-- 1. 4-H/FFA/HYA livestock must comply with health regulations.
+- 4-H/FFA/HYA livestock must comply with health regulations.
 No tranquilized, drugged, or needle injected for filling, animals will be allowed to be shown. - 2.
-All market beef must have been born on or after January 1, of the previous year. - 3.
-All feeder calves must have been born on or after September 1, of the previous year. - 4.
-All market classes will be shown by weight rather than breed. - There will be a rate-of-gain and showing phase in the lamb, feeder calf, meat goat, swine, and beef market division.
-In all species each phase will be independent of the other. - 6.
-Each animal will be ear tagged at first weighing so animals can be permanently identified.
-If tag is lost, contact the 4-H Agent. - 7.
-Each 4-H/FFA/HYA member will be limited to carry and show two animals of each species, i.e. 2 beef market, 2 lambs, 2 barrows or gilts, 2 feeder calves, 2 meat goats, 2 broiler pens for the County Fair.
-Additional animals may be weighed and ID's for showing at other shows.
-If you weigh in more than 2 animals at first weigh you specify at first weigh in, which 2 will be used for market. - 8.
-Livestock classes will have a Junior, Intermediate, and Senior Division.
-Age is determined as of age on January 1 of the current year. - Senior is one who is 14 -18 years old - Intermediate is one who is 10-13 years old - Junior is one who is 7-9 years old - 9.
-Only one animal can be sold through the premium sale ring per member. - 10.
-Both ewe lambs and wethers can be shown in the market class, barrows and gilts can be shown in the market hog class, and does and wether goats can be shown in the market class.
-Feeder/Market calves may be steers or heifers. - 11.
-NO BULLS, BOARS, BUCKS OR RAMS WILL BE ALLOWED TO SHOW OR SELL, ANY MALE ANIMAL WITH EVIDENCE OF TESTICLES PRESENT AT FIRST WEIGHING WILL NOT BE ALLOWED TO PARTICIPATE IN THE PROJECT.
-THIS RULE WILL BE ENFORCED. - 12.
-All market animals must have an official 4-H ear tag and have been weighed in at the initial weigh in, except Swine.
+All market beef must have been born on or after January 1, of the previous year. - All feeder calves must have been born on or after September 1, of the previous year. - 4.
+All market classes will be shown by weight rather than breed. - 5.
+Family Nominations applies to: all eligible siblings or youth who legally reside in the same household, share the same legal address, and materially participate in the care of the project the majority of the time. - Each animal will be ear tagged at first weighing so animals can be permanently identified.
+If tag is lost, contact the 4-H Agent within 3 business days.
+If you arrive at final weigh-in without a tag, your animal will not be eligible to show in a market class. - 7.
+Each 4-H/FFA/HYA member will be limited to carry and show two animals of each species: 2 market beef, 2 market lambs, 2 market swine, 2 feeder calves, 2 market meat goats, 2 broiler pens, and 2 meat rabbit pens for the County Fair.
+Additional animals may be weighed and tagged for other shows.
+If you weigh in more than 2 animals at first weigh you specify at first weigh in, which 2 will be used for market. - Market swine, market lambs, market meat goats, feeder calves, and market beef may be females or castrated males. - 9.
+No bulls, boars, bucks, or rams will be allowed to show or sell in the 4-H Division.
+Any male animal with evidence of testicles present at first weigh in will not be allowed to participate in the project.
+Bucket calves do not have to be castrated. - 10.
+All market animals must have an official 4-H ear tag and have been weighed in at the initial weigh in, except Swine is only required tagged at initial weigh in.
 All goats & sheep must have scrapie tags at first weigh in.
 Dates are subject to change.